Sustaining Forests

 We are committed to sourcing 100% of our fiber from sustainably managed forests, while safeguarding forests, biodiversity and watersheds.
 As one of the world’s largest producers of fiber based, renewable paper, we play an active role in preventing deforestation and forest degradation, promoting and increasing the use of responsibly managed forests and supporting markets for certified products.

-This is done by adhering to our Global Fiber Procurement Policy, which clearly states our unwillingness to accept wood that: is endangered, comes from an unknown region or origin, has been illegally harvested or acquired, threatens High Conservation Value forests, comes from sources that are known to be involved in the violation of human rights including conflict timber, or where indigenous peoples and local communities have not had the opportunity to give or withhold their free, prior and informed consent comes from deforestation or conversion.
+This is done by adhering to our Global Fiber Procurement Policy, which clearly states our unwillingness to accept wood that: comes from an unknown region or origin, has been illegally harvested or acquired, threatens high conservation value forests, comes from sources that are known to be involved in the violation of human rights including conflict timber, or where indigenous peoples and local communities have not had the opportunity to give or withhold their free, prior and informed consent, or comes from deforestation or conversion.

 Global Fiber Procurement Policy